 Non-urgent emergency passport

-If your date of travel is not urgent, meaning it’s planned within the next 14 or 30 days, you can also submit your passport application with a Regional Passport Agency, and not at your local passport acceptance facility (for example, a post office).
+Even if the travel date is not urgent, meaning it’s planned within the next 14 (fourteen) or 30 (thirty) days, US citizens can also submit their passport application with a Regional Passport Agency, and not at a local passport acceptance facility (for example, a post office).
 In this case, the passport agency may still offer you expedited services providing you with a passport as early as within 24 hours if you prove your urgent need to travel.

-You might also find yourself in a situation where instead of applying for a new passport, you will have to renew your already existing one that has expired or will expire before your date of travel.
+Passport holders might also find themselves in a situation where instead of applying for a new passport, they will have to renew an already existing one that has expired or will expire before the travel date.
 Below are the requirements to apply for an emergency passport renewal:

-- you will have to fill out Form DS-82 – U.S. Passport Renewal Application for Eligible Individuals (the fee for this form is $110)
+- fill out Form DS-82—US Passport Renewal Application for Eligible Individuals (the fee for this form is $110);

-- you will have to include your current passport* along with the application
+- include your current passport* along with the application;